ghigbie/flask-flash-forms/README.md

 # Flask Flash Forms

-This repo is dedicated to practinc flash messages with Flask forms.
+This repo is dedicated to practice flash messages with Flask forms.